 There are quite a few different market structures that can characterize an economy.
 However, if you are just getting started with this topic, you may want to look at the four basic types of market structures first.
 Namely perfect competition, monopolistic competition, oligopoly, and monopoly.
-Each of them has their own set of characteristics and assumptions, which in turn affect the decision making of firms and the profits they can make.
+Each of them has its own set of characteristics and assumptions, which in turn affect the decision making of firms and the profits they can make.

 It is important to note that not all of these market structures actually exist in reality, some of them are just theoretical constructs.
 Nevertheless, they are of critical importance, because they can illustrate relevant aspects of competing firms’ decision making.
 Hence, they will help you to understand the underlying economic principles.
 With that being said, let’s look at them in more detail.

 Perfect competition describes a market structure, where a large number of small firms compete against each other.
 In this scenario, a single firm does not have any significant market power.
 As a result, the industry as a whole produces the socially optimal level of output, because none of the firms have the ability to influence market prices.